MarwanMaher0/vue-intent/SETUP_GUIDE.md

-# vue-intent - Project Setup Guide
+# vue-intention - Project Setup Guide

 ## 🎉 Implementation Complete!

-The `vue-intent` package has been fully implemented according to the specification.
+The `vue-intention` package has been fully implemented according to the specification.
 This guide will help you get started with development, testing, and building.

 ## 📦 What's Included

 ### Core Features

 - ✅ **Composables**
   - `useIntent` - Primary composable for consuming intent state
   - `useIntentNavigation` - Navigation protection during active intents